 Roofs that face east, south, or west are great!
 Roofs that face north are not ideal in the U.S. because we are in the northern hemisphere and the sun exposure would be limited.
 While a portion of a homeowner’s roof may be oriented north, other south, east, and west-facing sections may be sufficient for solar.

 How shaded is your roof?

 The next step to figuring out if your roof is good for solar panels is to look at the shading.
 Are there any large trees casting shadows on your roof?
 Are there trees above the roofline?
 Have any trees been removed since the satellite image was taken?
 The more sun exposure your roof has, the better!
 Trees, chimneys, swamp coolers, and other buildings may shade your roof and will affect its solar potential.
 You don’t need 100% sunshine on your roof for a viable system, though.
-Our designers use advanced solar design software using satellite imagery and LIDAR to accurately model shading and estimate solar production.
+Our designers use advanced solar design software using satellite imagery and Light Detection and Ranging (LIDAR) to accurately model shading and estimate solar production.